Fred Kirsch, Director

 "I'll never forget the invaluable lessons I learned about grassroots democracy and I'll never forget what I learned about myself.
 I've since taken these lessons into all aspects of my life with great success."
 Eric Palmer canvassed summer 2012.
 Research scientist CSU, Microbiology

 "Yes We Can Save OUR Earth.
 Don't let them fool you, working together we can make the changes we need to make sure our kids have a future.
 Join the team working to organize our sustainable transformation right here in Fort Collins."
-Dave Van, canvassed 2014 - present.
+Dave Van, canvassed 2014 - 2015.
 Previous ACORN organizer